citusdata/citus/src/backend/distributed/README.md

 Shard moves move a shard group placement to a different node (group).
 Moves are orchestrated by the `citus_move_shard_placement` UDF, which is also the function that the rebalancer runs to move a shard.

 We implement blocking and non-blocking shard splits.
 Non-blocking shard moves use logical replication, which has an important limitation.
 If the (distributed) table does not have a replica identity (usually the primary key), then update/delete commands will error out once we create a publication.
 That means using a non-blocking move without a replica identity does incur some downtime.
 Since a blocking move is generally faster (in part because it forces out regular work), it may be less invasive.
 We therefore force the user to choose when trying to move a shard group that includes a table without a replica identity by supplying `shard_transfer_mode := 'force_logical'` or `shard_transfer_mode := 'block_writes'`.

+The blocking-move is mostly a simplified variant of the non-blocking move (with locks taken upfront).
+A non-blocking move involves the following steps:

 - **Create the new shard group placement on the target node**.
 We also create constraints that do not involve an index and set up ownership and access control.
 - **Create publication(s) on the source node**.
 We create publications containing the shards in the source shard group placement.
 We create one publications per table owner, mainly because we need one subscription per table owner to prevent privilege escalation issues on older versions of PostgreSQL (15 and below).